Hoyasumii/bee-movie/README.md

 It was the scariest, happiest moment of my life.

 Humans!
-I can't believe you were with h
+I can't believe you were with hu